captbilard/react-from-scratch/Notes.md

  ### JavaScript in JSX
  Like it was mentioned in the "CSS in React" section above.
 To use JavaScript in JSX you start with curly braces `{}`.
 Note that the expression must return something for it to work.
 If you just pass in a statement it would throw an error.
 For example `{ let x= 6 }` would throw up an error but the expression `{ 6+6 }` would work perfectly.

+ ### Props
+ Props are object like arguments you pass in to your react components, with "props" you can access the various object properties that were passed in when your component is rendered.
+You can also use ES6 object destructuring for your props